tnichols217/notes/CSDS 391/W/W2-tln32.md

 # 4

 A-star uses huge amounts of memory compared to simulated annealing.
-A-star is not feasible for large data sets, whilst simulated anneal
+A-star is not feasible for large data sets, whilst simulated annealing performs very well.
+Simulated annealing does not always provide the best solution, but it is pretty fast at producing a well optimized solution quickly, A-star takes much longer to find a solution